 Intracellular cascades activated by 5-HT2A

-5-HT2A has several recognition motifs for ligand binding and couples to serval intracellular signaling cascades1.
-This has made it difficult for scientists to determine the full range of physiological functions it affects and how these can be modulated pharmacologically.
-To complicate matters further, the 5-HT2A receptor displays functional selectivity which means a range of factors - such as post-translational modifications, ligand type, and intracellular location - determine which pathway is activated1.
-Although different ligands can activate differential intracellular pathways, it is important to note that these can result in the same biochemical signal and therefore a similar physiological outcome1.
+5-HT2A has several recognition motifs for ligand binding and couples to several intracellular signaling cascades.1 This has made it difficult for scientists to determine the full range of physiological functions it affects and how these can be modulated pharmacologically.
+To complicate matters further, the 5-HT2A receptor displays functional selectivity which means a range of factors - such as post-translational modifications, ligand type, and intracellular location - determine which pathway is activated.1 Although different ligands can activate differential intracellular pathways, it is important to note that these can result in the same biochemical signal and therefore a similar physiological outcome.1

-There are three distinct biochemical signals influenced by the 5-HT2A receptor: IP3/DAG, arachidonic acid (AA), and 2-aracidonyl-glycerol (2AG)1.
-Several others have been documented in the literature (table 1), but these represent the key molecules.
-As the receptor is Gq-coupled, its activation typically leads to accumulation of IP3/DAG, which in turn leads to calcium release from the endoplasmic reticulum and activation of protein kinase C1.
+There are three distinct biochemical signals influenced by the 5-HT2A receptor: IP3/DAG, arachidonic acid (AA), and 2-aracidonyl-glycerol (2AG).1 Several others have been documented in the literature (table 1), but these represent the key molecules.
+As the receptor is Gq-coupled, its activation typically leads to the accumulation of IP3/DAG, which in turn leads to calcium release from the endoplasmic reticulum and activation of protein kinase C.1

 Functional regulation of 5-HT2A